dvigneshwer/dvigneshwer.github.io/about.md

 ML Researcher - Mozilla TechSpeaker - Author - Occasional blogger - Explorer - Foodie

-## Crisp & short description :
+## Bio :

-I like to describe myself as an innovative machine learning researcher and a passionate software developer have 3+ years of experience in various domains such as Chatbots, DevOps, Web development, e-Commerce, Computer Vision & customer service and am currently engaged as a research engineer crunching real-time data and implementing state of art AI algorithms for many Fortune 500 companies in the research lab of the world’s largest decision science company in Bengaluru, India.
+An innovative data scientist with an artistic perception of technology and business, having more than 3 years of experience in developing robust machine learning solutions for video and text analytical problem statements and have played key roles in analyzing problems, creating hypothesis matrix and delivering novel algorithms and data-driven solutions for many fortune 500 companies.
+An open Source aficionado, tech speaker and the author of Rust cookbook.

 An open Source aficionado, Mozilla Techspeaker and the author of Rust cookbook.